-Batman: The Enemy Within – Episode 4: What Ails You
+Batman: The Enemy Within – Episode 4: What Ails You Review

-Sony PlayStation 4Also available on Apple Mac, PC, iPad and Microsoft Xbox One
+Reviewed on Sony PlayStation 4Also available on Apple Mac, PC, iPad and Microsoft Xbox One

-WARNING!
 This review may contain SPOILERS for Batman: The Telltale Series and earlier episodes of Batman: The Enemy Within.

 One interesting aspect of What Ails You is that, depending on your previous actions, you may not even see Batman at all.
 Whether you faced the cold embrace of Harley’s vengeance, or left a knife in Catwoman’s back last episode, you will see the ripples of your actions here.
 The repercussions of your choices will determine how substantially you have affected the lives of the people of Gotham.

 Now that the first few episodes have slowly laid out the groundwork for our finale, this episode has a fast pacing that leads to a grand payoff at the end.
 The Pact is finally within arms reach of the Lotus Virus and no matter what, Bruce will be there to face them head on this time.
 With no time to spare, he can no longer maintain his guise as a villain.
 This makes your betrayal of Selena particularly fruitless if you gave her up in The Fractured Mask.
 Otherwise, Catwoman will take a stand with Batman, and make a sassy sidekick in the fast and frantic battle with the remaining Pact members.
 Unfortunately, Bane has once again been relegated to an excuse for a quicktime battle.
 He and Dr Freeze still feel like redundant spare-parts that are only used to prop up Harley and John’s character development.